 Stage 1: If lights/wires/bulbs are physically damaged

-- First step is to check christmas lights strings one by one and separate the strings that are not illuminating or having some dead lights.
+- First step is to check Christmas lights strings one by one and separate the strings that are not illuminating or have some dead lights.

-- Now examine the faulty lights one by one physically first to check out what’s actual problem, physical examination means check wires,fuse and bulbs thoroughly that they should not have a torn or damaged part.
+- Now examine the faulty lights one by one physically first to check out what’s actual problem, physical examination means checking wires, fuses and bulbs thoroughly that they should not have a torn or damaged parts.

 - Once you found a broken wire or bulb mark it to repair them afterwards.

 - If only a wire insulation is damaged , you may wrap it with some electrical tape it will work as its insulation.

 - Replace broken or fused bulbs with new ones, if you don’t have new bulbs cut them off from the string and joint the wire properly.
 Don’t forget to wrap the joint through electrical tape to ensure safety.

 Stage 2 : Testing faulty sockets and power plugs